DevExpress/devextreme-demos/JSDemos/Demos/TreeList/Resizing/description.md

 The TreeList sets equal widths for all columns, but you can change the widths as described below:

-### Auto-Adjust Column Widths to the Content
-In this demo, columns adjust their widths to the content.
-To enable this feature, set the [columnAutoWidth](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnAutoWidth) property to **true**.

 ### Specify Custom Column Widths
 You can set custom widths for all or individual columns.
 Individual settings override common settings.
 Use the following properties to specify the widths: